 Establish a generation of young players who have confidence in their own ability to succeed in rugby league without doping

-Provide a range of relevant and accurate information and education to enable players to understand the importance of remaining doping free, to make informed and responsible decisions, to minimise their risk of inadvertent doping, to remain doping free and to comply with the RFL’s anti-doping regulations.
+Provide a range of relevant and accurate information and education to enable players to understand the importance of remaining doping free, to make informed and responsible decisions, to minimise their risk of inadvertent doping and to comply with the RFL’s anti-doping regulations.

 Provide education and relevant and accurate information to support personnel (coaching and medical) to ensure they understand the importance of doping free sport and empower them to help the players they work with to make informed and responsible decisions so they do not misuse Prohibited Substances or Prohibited Methods.